davidrhoden/davidrhoden-basic-netlify/timeline/walked-to-arabi-mar-12-2026.md

 All three of these items were five bucks each. _Three?_ The third, you ask?

 The last thing I bought was a vinyl copy of R.E.M.'s _Fables Of The Reconstruction_, the first R.E.M. album I was a little bit disappointed by.
 It's still one of their best.
 Unfortunately, song one on both sides has invisble skips.
-Also, the sleeve was on that non-glossy paper, and it was hamdled a lot, so the spine is soft and white, like cotton, illegible; and the opening is kind of splayed out, and somebody used a three-hole punch to punch three holes in the sleeve.
+Also, the sleeve was on that non-glossy paper, and it was handled a lot, so the spine is soft and white, like cotton, illegible; and the opening is kind of splayed out, and somebody used a three-hole punch to punch three holes in the sleeve.
 Perhaps the previous owner kept her or his LPs in a notebook.
 Still, as damaged as it is, I'm glad to have it, and listening to it skip all over the place inspired [this karaoke cartoon](https://davidrhoden.com/timeline/cartooned-an-rem-song/).